 - 6. When a community pier with slips is provided as part of a new development project, private piers are not permitted for each individual residential lot. - C. Public Water-Oriented Recreation or Education Areas.
 Public water-oriented recreation or education areas will be permitted in the buffer if the provisions above are satisfied, as well as the following requirements: - 1.
-Public water-oriented recreation or education areas including, but not limited to, publicly owned boat launching and docking facilities and fishing piers may be permitted in the buffer in intensely developed areas.

-- 2. These facilities may be permitted within the buffer in limited development areas and resource conservation areas provided that: - a.
+Public water oriented recreation or education areas including, but not limited to, publicly owned boat launching and docking facilities and fishing piers may be permitted in the buffer in intensely developed areas. - 2.
+These facilities may be permitted within the buffer in limited development areas and resource conservation areas provided that: - a.
 Adequate sanitary facilities exist; - b.
 Service facilities are, to the extent possible, located outside the buffer; - c.
-Permeable surfaces are used to extent practicable, if no degradation of groundwater would result; - d.
-Disturbance to natural vegetation is minimized; and - e.
-Areas for passive recreation, such as nature study and for education, may be permitted in the buffer within resource conservation areas, if service facilities for these uses are located outside of the buffer. - D. Industrial facilities.
+Permeable surfaces are used to extent practicable, if no degradation of groundwater would result: - d.
+Disturbance to natural vegetation is minimized; and

+1 e Areas for passive recreation, such as nature study and for education, may be 2 permitted in the buffer within resource conservation areas, if service facilities for 3 these uses are located outside of the buffer.
-New, expanded, or redeveloped industrial facilities and the replacement of these facilities may be permitted only in those portions of Intensely Developed Areas that have been designated as Modified Buffer Areas as described in this chapter and are subject to the provisions set forth in that section.

-E. Marinas and other commercial maritime facilities.

-New, expanded, or redeveloped marinas may be permitted in the buffer within Intensely Developed Areas and Limited Development Areas subject to the requirements set forth in this chapter.
-New marinas or related maritime facilities may not be permitted in the buffer within Resource Conservation Areas except as provided in this chapter.
-Expansion of existing marinas may be permitted by the City within Resource Conservation Areas provided that it is sufficiently demonstrated that the expansion shall not adversely affect water quality, and that it shall result in an overall net improvement in water quality at or leaving the site of the marina.
-New and existing marinas shall meet the sanitary requirements of the Department of the Environment as required in COMAR 26.04.02, or its successors.
-New marinas shall establish a means of minimizing the discharge of bottom wash waters into tidal waters.

-F. Community piers.
+- 4 D. Industrial facilities. - 5 New, expanded, or redeveloped industrial facilities and the replacement of these facilities may be - 6 permitted only in those portions of Intensely Developed Areas that have been designated as - 7 Modified Buffer Areas as described in this chapter and are subject to the provisions set forth in - 8 that section. - 9 E. Marinas and other commercial maritime facilities. - New, expanded, or redeveloped marinas may be permitted in the buffer within Intensely - 11 Developed Areas and Limited Development Areas subject to the requirements set forth in this - 12 chapter.
+New marinas or related maritime facilities may not be permitted in the buffer within - 13 Resource Conservation Areas except as provided in this chapter.
+Expansion of existing marinas - may be permitted by the City within Resource Conservation Areas provided that it is sufficiently - demonstrated that the expansion shall not adversely affect water quality, and that it shall result in - demonstrated that the expansion shall not adversely affect water quality, and that it shall result in - an overall net improvement in water quality at or leaving the site of the marina.
+New and existing - 17 marinas shall meet the sanitary requirements of the Department of the Environment as required in - 18 COMAR 26.04.02, or its successors.
+New marinas shall establish a means of minimizing the - 19 discharge of bottom wash waters into tidal waters. - 20 F. Community piers.